 People who have never been abused often wonder why a person wouldn’t just leave an abusive relationship.
 They don’t understand that leaving can be more complicated than it seems.

-Leaving is often the most dangerous time for a victim of abuse, because abuse is about power and control.
-When a victim leaves, they are taking control and threatening the abusive partner’s power, which could cause the abusive partner to retaliate in very destructive ways.
+Leaving can be the most dangerous time for a victim of abuse because abuse is about power and control.
+When a victim leaves, they are taking their abuser’s control away and threatening their power, which could cause the abusive partner to retaliate in very destructive ways.

 Aside from this danger, there are many reasons why people stay in abusive relationships.
-Here are just a few of the common ones:
+Below are just a few of the most common ones:

 - Fear: A person may be afraid of what will happen if they decide to leave the relationship.

-- Believing Abuse is Normal: A person may not know what a healthy relationship looks like, perhaps from growing up in an environment where abuse was common, and they may not recognize that their relationship is unhealthy.
+- Belief That Abuse is Normal: A person may not know what a healthy relationship looks like – perhaps they grew up in an environment where abuse was common.
+They may not recognize that their relationship is unhealthy.

-- Fear of Being Outed: If someone is in an LGBTQ relationship and has not yet come out to everyone, their partner may threaten to reveal this secret.
+- Fear of Being Outed: If someone is in an LGBTQ relationship and has not yet come out to family and friends, their partner may threaten to reveal this secret.

 - Embarrassment or Shame: It’s often difficult for someone to admit that they’ve been abused.
-They may feel they’ve done something wrong by becoming involved with an abusive partner.
-They may also worry that their friends and family will judge them.
+They may feel they’ve done something wrong by becoming involved with an abusive partner or worry that their friends and family will judge them.

-- Low Self-Esteem: When an abusive partner constantly puts someone down and blames them for the abuse, it can be easy for the victim to believe those statements and think that the abuse is their fault.
+- Low Self-Esteem: When an abusive partner constantly puts a person down and blames them for the abuse, it can be easy for the victim to believe those statements to be true and that the abuse is their fault.

 - Love: So often, the victim feels love for their abusive partner.
-They may have children with them and want to maintain their family.
-Abusive people can often be charming, especially at the beginning of a relationship, and the victim may hope that their partner will go back to being that person.
+They may have children with them and want to maintain the family unit.
+Abusive people can be charming, especially at the beginning of a relationship, and the victim may hope that their partner will go back to being that person.
 They may only want the violence to stop, not for the relationship to end entirely.

-- Cultural/Religious Reasons: Traditional gender roles supported by someone’s culture or religion may influence them to stay rather than end the relationship for fear of bringing shame upon their family.
+- Cultural/Religious Reasons: Traditional gender roles supported by someone’s culture or religion may influence them to stay in an abusive relationship rather than end it for fear of bringing shame upon their family.